farzan-dehbashi/farzan-dehbashi/README.md

 # Who is Farzan 🐋

 I am a Research Assistant at the University of Waterloo.
-My favorite language to speak is Python!
+I am in love with Python!
 Since she is cute and powerful.

-To be honest, this is not my first relationship!
-Before my break up at 2018, I was in love with C++ for almost 8 years, since when I first got to know her as a highschool student.
-I was into Embedded Systems programming using C++ to make things become smart.
+To be honest, before bumping into python, I had a crush on C++ for almost 8 years, since I first got to know her as a highschool student.
+I was into Embedded Systems' programming using C++ to make things become smart.

 I did my Masters in Computer Science department of the University of Waterloo, where my reaserch was focused on my childhood passion, IoT.
-During my Masters years, we invented a new method to minimize power consumption of IoT devices like no other technique of the same kind and [we patented it](https://patentimages.storage.googleapis.com/a2/38/c3/7013ac293ff7c3/US20210288755A1.pdf).
+During my Masters years, we invented a new method to minimize power consumption of IoT devices like no other technique of its kind and [we patented it](https://patentimages.storage.googleapis.com/a2/38/c3/7013ac293ff7c3/US20210288755A1.pdf).
 Also, I published [a number of papers](https://scholar.google.com/citations?hl=en&user=iWgKz8YAAAAJ) in the best confrences of our field.

 I may summerize my passion as what follows:
 ‍‍